 - The object itself which holds the state of the scene and information about it.

 - A reference to its view which is merely a Corona display group.
-It holds the various display objects that make up the scene including images, widgets, other groups, etc. Because this view object only holds display objects, other aspects like audio and native objects can not be directly managed by Composer (more on this in a bit).
+It holds the various display objects that make up the scene including images, widgets, other groups, etc.

 - The final